GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Perhaps the central problem we face in all of computer science is how we are to get to the situation where we build on top of the work of others rather than redoing so much of it in a trivially different way.
+> ### I just had to take the hypertext idea and connect it to the TCP and DNS ideas and — ta-da!— the World Wide Web.
 >
-> ~ *Richard Hamming*
+> ~ *Tim Berners-Lee*

 ---
 ## 🏎 Quick Facts